sfaleron/LeastSqs/README.rst

                      coefficients coefficients rsq [steps]

-  Given a line and target r-squared, noisy data is generated and a line fit to it.
+  Given a line and target r-squared, noisy data is generated and a line fit to them.
 A report is printed, and a plot-to-file feature is available.

   positional arguments:
     coefficients          Coefficients a,b of input line y = a+b*x.